 With the assistance of the St. Louis Metropolitan Police Department, Grand Center will be staffed with police officers and security stationed throughout the festival footprint.
 In the interest of safety, please do not bring coolers or glass containers with you.
 Purses, backpacks and large bags will be subject to a visual search.

 If you have become disconnected from your child or a family member, go to the Command Center in the Grand Center, Inc. offices located at 3526 Washington, Suite 300.
 Volunteers and police will be enlisted to help re-connect you with your family.
 If you have lost or found a personal item of value, please turn it in or leave your contact information at the Command Center.

 For minor injuries, cuts or scrapes, visit the Command Center in the Grand Center, Inc. offices located at 3526 Washington, Suite 200.
 An EMS unit will also be located there in case of a medical emergency.

 All cultural institutions, the churches and most of the buildings have public restrooms.
-Portable facilities will be available on Olive, on the West side of Grand and on Washington on the West side of Grand.
+Portable facilities will be available on Olive, on the West side of Grand and on Grand in front of 634 N. Grand.

 SERVICES FOR PERSONS WITH DISABILITIES